Wilhelmsburg station: Layout

 The station is fully accessible for handicapped persons, because the highest step is 5 cm.
 It has exits on both ends of the island platform and a flat roof.

 Services

 Trains

-S3 and S31 line rapid transit trains call at the station.
-S3 line trains run through central Hamburg and on to the towns of Pinneberg and Stade.
+S3 and S5 line rapid transit trains call at the station.
+The trains run through central Hamburg and on to the towns of Pinneberg and Stade.

 Facilities at the station

 There are no lockers and the station is unstaffed, but there are SOS and information telephones, ticket machines, toilets and a small shop.